Lemaf/grunt-jade-usemin/README.md

 Tasks are *configurable* and *run in the order you specify*.
 This gives you great flexibility in choosing which and how to run tasks on your build blocks.

-The main task you need to define is called `jadeUsemin`.
+The main task you need to define is called `pugUsemin`.

 Besides specifying the files object, you can use the following options: